jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 <figure><img src="{% include img/en-screenshots/connection-setup-window.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Screenshot of the server connection window"></figure>

 The Connection Setup window shows a list of available Servers together with their "distance" (in terms of ping time), the number of occupants and the maximum number supported, and the Server's given location.
+Permanent Servers (those that have been listed for longer than 24 hours) are shown in bold.

 Click on the Server you want to join and press the Connect button to connect to it.
 Alternatively, double-click on the server name.

 Server operators register their servers with Directories.
 These are either genre-specific or for any genre, or additional [custom entries](#custom-directories).
 Use the Directory dropdown to select a genre.
 You can filter the list by server name or location.
 To list only occupied Servers, enter a "#" character.
 If you choose "Show All Musicians" the current occupants will be shown.
-Permanent Servers (those that have been listed for longer than 24 hours) are shown in bold.

-If you know the IP address or URL of a private server, you can connect to it using the Server Name/Address field.
-An optional port number can be added after the address using a colon as a separator, e.g, `jamulus.example.com:22124` (Note that IPv6 addresses must be entirely enclosed in square brackets).
+If you know the IP address or URL of a private Server, you can connect to it using the Server Name/Address field.
+An optional port number can be added after the address using a colon as a separator, e.g, `jamulus.example.com:22124`.
+(Note that IPv6 addresses must be entirely enclosed in square brackets, for example `[::1]:22124`.)
 The field will also show a list of the most recently used server addresses.
+The button that follows the field allows the current entry to be removed from the list.

 ## Server audio mixer